cloudmesh-community/book/chapters/class/516/week2-center.md

 something wrong and it would be unwise to combine all your python activities into one python install.

-As you can see this is super easy.
+As you can see, this is super easy.

-We recommend pycharm for an IDE if you have not yet picked one.
-Pycharm automated code improvements will be used for most of our projects.
-It realy helps you!
-We will teach you trhoughout the semester how to use it.
+We recommend PyCharm for an IDE if you have not yet picked one.
+PyCharm automated code improvements will be used for most of our projects.
+It really helps you!
+We will teach you throughout the semester how to use it.

 ### Ubuntu Multipass